 The equivalent input noise (EIN) consisted of many types of noises, where the metric was used to determine an instrument's ability to resolve weak signals.
-In these tests, a 1 k Ω resistor was connected to the signal input terminal, and the sampling rate was set to 1000 SPS.
-When the front-end gains of the seismic channels were set to 0 dB, 20 dB, 40 dB, and 60 dB and the gains of the electrical channels were set to 0 dB, 10 s of data sampling was performed at each station.
-Furthermore, acquired data were analyzed with MATLAB.
-Figure 10 shows distribution of the EIN of a data acquisition station with a 20 sampling rate of 1000 SPS and gain of 60 dB.
+In these tests, a 1 k Ω resistor was connected to the signal input terminal, and the

-Figure 10.
-Distribution of the EIN of a data acquisition station.
+Figure 9.
+The distribution of the EIN of a data acquisition station.